nixworks/public/news/2005/01/25/README.md

 ##### Hindu
 ### [ Up to 300 Hindus are feared to have died in a stampede, reaction to a fire caused by a short circuit, near a temple in Wai in the Satara district of western Maharashtra, India.
 Scores of others are crushed or burned.
 An estimated 300,000 people had gathered at the temple. ](/news/2005/01/25/up-to-300-hindus-are-feared-to-have-died-in-a-stampede-reaction-to-a-fire-caused-by-a-short-circuit-near-a-temple-in-wai-in-the-satara-di.md)
-_Context: Hindu, Maharashtra, Satara, India, stampede, temple, Wai, short circuit_
+_Context: temple, India, stampede, Hindu, Wai, Maharashtra, Satara, short circuit_

 ##### Israeli-Palestinian Conflict
 ### [ Israeli-Palestinian Conflict: Israel resumes construction of one of the most controversial parts of the Israeli West Bank barrier, around the Ariel settlement, 20&nbsp;km into the West Bank. ](/news/2005/01/25/israeli-palestinian-conflict-israel-resumes-construction-of-one-of-the-most-controversial-parts-of-the-israeli-west-bank-barrier-around-t.md)
-_Context: Ariel, West Bank, Israel, Israeli-Palestinian Conflict, barrier, settlement_
+_Context: West Bank, barrier, Israeli-Palestinian Conflict, settlement, Israel, Ariel_

 ##### 77<sup>th</sup> Academy Awards
 ### [ The nominees for the 77 th Academy Awards are announced, with "The Aviator" and "Finding Neverland" leading with 11 and 7 nominations respectively. ](/news/2005/01/25/the-nominees-for-the-77-th-academy-awards-are-announced-with-the-aviator-and-finding-neverland-leading-with-11-and-7-nominations-respe.md)